Skip to main content

 Know what signs to look for in your birds

 In countries where the current H5N1 strain of bird flu is present, human infection has been rare.
 Generally, it has only occurred in people who have had a lot of contact with infected birds or other infected animals.
-The risk to human health is currently considered low.
+The risk to human health is considered low.